Federal Student Aid Changes from the One Big Beautiful Bill Act

 Topic | Change | Notes |

-| Graduate PLUS Loan Program | Eliminates the Graduate PLUS loan program. | Students with legacy provisions may continue to borrow from the program. |
+Graduate PLUS Loan Program *effective July 1, 2026 | Eliminates the Graduate PLUS loan program. | Students who qualify for the interim exception may continue to borrow from the program. |

 Annual Loan Limit

-*effective July 1, 2026 | Caps the annual loan limit at $20,500 for graduate students and $50,000 for professional students.
-Only the PsyD program currently qualifies as a professional program. | Most of our graduate students fall under the $20,500/year graduate student category.
+*effective July 1, 2026 | Caps the annual loan limit at $20,500 for graduate students and $50,000 for professional students. | Most of our graduate students fall under the $20,500/year graduate student category.

 |

-Graduate Lifetime Aggregate Limit
+Graduate Aggregate Limit

-*effective July 1, 2026 | The aggregate limit is capped at $100,000 for graduate students and $200,000 for professional students, and does not include amounts borrowed as an undergraduate. | Most of our graduate students fall under the $100,000/lifetime graduate student category.
+*effective July 1, 2026 | The aggregate limit is capped at $100,000 for graduate students and $200,000 for professional students.
+This does not include amounts borrowed as an undergraduate, and does not include gradPLUS loan. | Most of our graduate students fall under the $100,000/lifetime graduate student category.

-Students with legacy provisions may continue to borrow up to their current aggregate limit. |
+Students who qualify for the interim exception may continue to borrow up to their current aggregate limit. |

-Lifetime Aggregate Limit
+Lifetime Loan Limit

-*effective July 1, 2026 | $257,500 lifetime borrowing limit on all federal student loans, excluding Parent PLUS loan amounts borrowed on your behalf during your undergraduate years. | |
+*effective July 1, 2026 | $257,500 lifetime borrowing limit on all federal student loans, excluding Parent PLUS loan amounts borrowed on your behalf during your undergraduate years. | This limit does include gradPLUS loans borrowed, which is a new provision that was added.
+This limit is without regard to any loan amounts that may have been repaid, forgiven, cancelled, or discharged. |

 Loan Repayment Options